-She has served as Research Convener for the School of Management and previously led Master’s and PhD programmes in the School.
+She has served as research convener and previously led Master’s and PhD programmes.
 In addition to being a researcher, she teaches strategic management, knowledge management and research methods.

 Before becoming a researcher, Dr Riad worked in project management.
 She has a background in science and the arts, which she often taps into for her research.

 She attributes her initial interest in mergers and acquisitions to serendipity.
 “When I was looking for a topic for my PhD thesis, someone knocked on my supervisor’s door and asked if they had a ‘chronicler’ whose work would enable organisations to learn more from these events.
 I took the project on and found it fascinating to follow it through the lens of a chronicler.”